stefantruehl/databases-lab-environment/README.md

 - **User:** user@domain.com
 - **Password:** secretpassword

-Please note: all above credentials are hard-coded into the deployment process.
-Thus, please don't change them (and, yes I know this is ugly).
+Please note: all above credentials are hard-coded into the deployment process at several places.
+Thus, if you feel like changing the credencials be sure to exit them in all necessary places (and, yes I know this is ugly).

 ## Disclaimer
 This project is in a quick-and-dirty state.
 Hard-coded credentials are ugly, bad, and evil.
-However, I have not found a quick way of registering a database in a dynamic way.
-I may continue this in the future.
+Enjoy!